jdohm/VentilatorMultiplier/Readme.md

 * Electrical Data available in TinkerCAD (not Open Source, like KiCAD but probably easier to understand for everyone)
 * Programming done using the Arduino IDE

 This Project is part of the #WirVSVirusHackaton and therefore done in a rush.
+Be Carefull, test everything before using, only use in crisis situation.
+Avoid thinks like that if possible.